Hemophilia treatment

 Fresh frozen plasma

-Plasma, the non-cellular component of blood, includes most of the proteins needed for blood clotting.
+Plasma has most of the proteins needed for blood clotting.
 Fresh frozen plasma was considered a mainstay treatment for hemophilia A and B in the 1950s and 1960s.
-However, this type of treatment had some disadvantages, including the fact that large amounts of plasma containing small amounts of FVIII and FIX had to be intravenously administered to patients to stop bleeds.
-With the development and availability of new therapies, including clotting factor concentrates, the use of fresh frozen plasma has declined significantly.
+This type of treatment had some disadvantages, however, including the fact that large amounts of plasma — containing small amounts of FVIII and FIX — had to be intravenously administered to patients to stop bleeds.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.